 The legal arena is vast, with many opportunities for individuals to tailor their expertise to a specific area of the law, such as environmental, bankruptcy, contracts, criminal, immigration, healthcare, etc. Attorneys provide legal advice and representation to individuals or entities who require resolution to a particular problem.
 They may also work for corporations, government agencies, and local, state and federal court systems.
 A Juris Doctorate and successful completion of the Bar exam is required to practice law in the United States.
 Many attorneys will also seek additional specialized training in a specific aspect of the law.

 The Vault Guides offer a sample of careers in Law.
 Each guide gives, among other valuable information, an overview of the job and entry-level requirements.

-If you are considering pursuing a career in law, schedule an appointment with a career adviser to discuss career paths, program options and how to position yourself as a strong candidate for admission to a law program.
-To make an appointment, log in to your HireVCURams account, contact 804-828-1645, or visit us on the first floor of the University Student Commons.
+If you are considering pursuing a career in law, schedule an appointment with a career advisor to discuss career paths, program options and how to position yourself as a strong candidate for admission to a law program.
+To make an appointment, log in to your Handshake account, contact 804-828-1645, or visit us on the first floor of the University Student Commons.